 The mobile power for the AUV is stored inside two independent battery pressure vessels.
-Each pod contains a combination of 5Ah and 10Ah, 4 cell lithium polymer battery packs and connects to to the main computer pressure vessel via waterproof cabling.
+Each pod can contain up to 45Ah of 4 cell lithium polymer battery packs and connects to to the main computer pressure vessel via waterproof, wet-mateable cabling.
 Power regulating and battery monitor circuitry is included inside each battery pressure vessel to protect against low voltage and over current situations.
 Audible commands help to inform the operator of battery status when sealed and magnetic hall effect sensors allow for power control of the pod without potential leaks through mechanical switches.